suave-ucsd/SuAVE-Documentation/Limesurvey_Application.md

 **Utilizing Limesurvey and SuAVE**

-**SuAVE visualizations has the ability to be linked to Limesurvey (and visa-versa).
+**SuAVE visualizations have the ability to be linked to Limesurvey (and visa-versa).
 Follow instructions below for your specific use-case.**

 To learn how to...
 - Create a questionnaire linked to a SuAVE visualization: click [here](https://suave-ucsd.github.io/SuAVE-Documentation/SuAVE_Survey.html)